Devid458/eth_beginer_project/README.md

 # MY TOKEN SMART CONTRACT

-A basic smart contract to manage a cryptocurrency token called "MyToken," allowing users to mint (create) and burn (destroy) tokens while keeping track of balances..
+A basic smart contract to manage a cryptocurrency token called "GetToken" ,allowing users to mint (create) and burn (destroy) tokens while keeping track of balances..

 ## Description

-This project involves developing a smart contract for a cryptocurrency token named "MyToken" (symbol: MTK) using Solidity.
+This project involves developing a smart contract for a cryptocurrency token named "GetToken" (symbol: MTK) using Solidity.
 The contract enables users to mint (create) and burn (destroy) tokens, with functionalities to adjust the total supply and individual balances accordingly.
 By maintaining a mapping of address balances, the contract ensures accurate tracking of token ownership.
 This project provides a foundational framework for managing digital assets, suitable for educational purposes, experimental projects, or as a starting point for more complex token systems..

 ## Getting Started
 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.